csie-cloud/document/PXE-Server.md

 DHCPDARGS=eno2
 ```

+At last, we enable the DHCP server and open the DHCP port on the firewall.
+`systemctl enable dhcpd`
+`systemctl start dhcpd`
+`firewall-cmd --add-service=dhcp --permanent`

 ### Note
 In our environment, we are sharing a switch with rest of the machines in R215.
 If the DHCP packets leak to the actual production environment, we are risking ruin every machines.
 Therefore, we enforced some rules using `iptables`, to block the DHCP packets on `eno2`.
 ```